socrata-platform/balboa/balboa-common/README.md

 ### Protobuf

-TODO - Current used but being deprecated
+TODO - Currently used but being deprecated

 ### Json Message Format

-For convenience and testing purposes plain ol JSON is flowing through Kafka.
-Here is the current format
+For convenience and testing purposes plain ol JSON is flowing through the message broker.

 #### Version